chiarapanagrosso/Pick_Place_Blocksworld_Environment/README.md

 ```
 This launch will also loead the bridge for the Gazebo Service  `/SetEntityPose` to ROS nodes.

-3. Once the console shows the message from `mtc_node` saying **"Parsing the plan..."**, you can launch the **HTN Planner**, which will generate the sequence of tasks to be performed, with the following:
+3. Once the console shows the message from `mtc_node` saying **"Waiting for the plan..."**, you can launch the **HTN Planner**, which will generate the sequence of tasks to be performed, with the following:

 ```
 ros2 launch blocksword_planner htn_launch.py